 throughout the year.

-If you are living in on-campus housing (not The Grove), the Jaguar Marching Band will
+If you are living in on-campus housing (not Central House), the Jaguar Marching Band

 to apply for campus housing early and to check their application status often.
 Please

 for information regarding housing applications, room assignments, and other information.

 Students who are living in on-campus housing must move in on the following dates and

 - Student Leadership and Staff: Tuesday, August 2, 2022 - 9:00 AM - 11:00 AM